The rising challenge of severe obesity

 There is already fairly widespread use of group activities in Tier 3 services, but this is primarily for information giving and educational purposes.
 On the other hand, use of group-based behavioural intervention as the core intervention in the Tier 3 service is unusual.
 The optimum design, delivery and effectiveness of group-based behavioural intervention programmes in Tier 3 is poorly understood.

-If you lead or work in specialist weight management (Tier 3) services, consider taking part in the Delivery of Tier 3 Specialist Weight Management Services National Survey
+If you lead or work in specialist weight management (Tier 3) services, please take a look at our survey.

 Project aims and objectives